Mapping the Languages of India

 As per a 2018 analysis of the 2011 Census of India, while there are 19,569 languages or dialects spoken as 'mother tongue' in India, only 121 languages are spoken by 10,000 or more people.

-Landing Page of the map based Web App - This page shows the comprehensive map of the major mother tongue languages of India (21 barring Sanskrit) represented by multiple colour schemes.
-Towards the right are clickable bookmarked views to individual languages and where they are majorly spoken in.
+This page shows the comprehensive map of the major mother tongue languages of India (21 barring Sanskrit) represented by multiple color schemes.
+Towards the right are bookmarked views to individual languages and where they are majorly spoken in.

 This is the bookmarked view of Bengali language.
 Color transparency plays an important role in conveying the underlying theme.
 The darker the shade, the greater the percentage of Bengali speakers as part of the total population of that district.
 As you'd observe in the map, the Bengali heartland i.e. West Bengal has mostly a deep blue shade whereas the North-East has a significant, yet relatively paler shade of blue indicating the presence of population who speak other mother tongues as well.